netdata/netdata/docs/visualize/overview-infrastructure.md

 # See an overview of your infrastructure

 In Netdata Cloud, your nodes are organized into War Rooms.
-One of the two available views for a War Room is the **Overview**, which uses composite charts to display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.
+One of the two available views for a War Room is the **Overview**, which uses composite charts to display real-time, aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

 With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or